American kestrel: Environmental contaminants

 PDBEs were linked to changes in breeding behavior in kestrels as well.
 Different levels of PDBE exposure were linked to different changes in behavior as well.
 Overall, PDBE exposure led to changes in behaviors that strengthen the bond between a breeding pair.
 Such behaviors include frequent copulation, food transfers, male posturing, nest box inspection, and specific mating calls (7).
 High exposure levels led to increases in some behaviors and decreases in some, whereas low exposure caused decreases in almost all behaviors observed.
 PDBE exposure also altered the timing of these behaviors, often delaying them by several days when compared to the control group.

 American Kestrels have also been used extensively in toxicology research.
 Fenthion is a common pesticide that is used to kill insects such as flies and gnats.
 It was also found that kestrels are highly susceptible to secondary fenthion poisoning.
 When 14 kestrels were presented with live sparrows who had come into contact with a fenthion solution, all 14 died within 3 days after consuming the sparrows.

 Diphacinone is another common pesticide that is often used to kill rodents and is thought to be related to secondary poisoning in birds of prey.
 When kestrels were orally dosed with diphacinone, blood clotting rates significantly decreases.
 Kestrels were also found to be 20 to 30 times more sensitive to secondary poisoning from diphacinone than other birds like Northern bobwhite and mallard ducks.

+The species has been used to monitor metals (Cd, Sn, Pb, Cu, Al, Hg) and metalloids (As) in western North American drylands using feathers as a suitable tool to measure environmental pollution.
 American kestrels can also be significantly influenced by air contaminants.
 When exposed to common gaseous pollutants such as benzene, toluene, nitrogen dioxide, and sulfur dioxide, significant changes to the thyroid systems were observed.
 Higher levels of thyroid activity indicate that exposure to these gases leads to a loss of inhibition of thyroid glands in kestrels.
 However, there were no changes to immune function or food consumption.